Indica vs sativa vs hybrid: Understanding weed strains

 • 1990s - 2000s: The rise of legal, medical cannabis led to renewed interest in the differences between indica and sativa strains.
 Cannabis advocates and researchers began to explore the chemical composition of different strains, particularly their ratios of THC and CBD.
 It's hard to pinpoint exactly when the notion of “relaxing" indica strains and “energizing" sativa strains became widespread.
 Still, it was likely an offshoot of building interest in cannabis strains in general.

 • Present day: You probably haven't heard your local budtender suggest a great new ruderalis strain.
 That's because botanists never quite agreed on a definitive cannabis taxonomy.
-While many people still refer to cannabis strains as either indica or sativa, many experts believe this binary classification system is too simplistic.
+While most people still refer to cannabis strains as either indica or sativa, many experts believe this binary classification system is too simplistic.
 Instead, they suggest that the effects of different strains are influenced by a range of factors, including terpene and cannabinoid ratios, growing conditions, and individual differences in how people metabolize and respond to cannabis.

 As research into the effects of cannabis continues, the debate over the significance of the indica versus sativa distinction is likely to continue as well.